authplz/authplz-core/DESIGN.md

 ### OAuth Clients

 A variety of clients can be enrolled based on user account priviledges.
 Admins can enrol all OAuth client types, users can enrol Client Credential (for end devices) and Implicit (no secret storage) client types.
+Allowed authorizations for each account type can be set in the configuration file.

 #### Authorisation Code (Explicit) Grant
 For trusted services, created by administrators, available to all users.